-The situation isn’t good.
-You’re broke, rent is due next week, and you don’t get paid until the week after that.
-If you have a car that is fully paid off and the title is in your name, an auto title loan is an option for you to access cash quickly, usually for a short period of time.
+The situation is dire.
+You’re broke, rent is due next week, and you won’t get your paycheck for another 15 days.
+If your car is fully paid off and the title is in your name, an auto title loan can help.
+Auto title loans offer access to fast cash, typically with very short loan terms.

-Maybe you’ve seen the advertisements for car title loans, but you don’t know anything about them.
-What are they?
+But what are auto title loans?
 How do they work?
 And can they help you?
-In this guide, we’ll discuss what how car title loans work, what their pros and cons are and some alternatives to using them.
+In this guide, we’ll discuss how car title loans work, their risks, their benefits, and some safer alternatives.

 What are auto title loans?

 Car title loans are short-term loans secured by your auto title.
 Because they use your car as collateral, if you fail to pay off your loan in time, the lender can seize your automobile.
 As such, if you’re not sure that you’ll be able to make your payments on time, auto title loans are a high-risk option.

 Typically, you can take out a car title loan for 25% to 50% of the value of your car, though it depends on the lender.
 You usually have 30 days to pay off the loan, but in some cases, you can pay back the balance over time as you would a standard unsecured loan.

 When should you get a car title loan?

 Because car title loans are secured by collateral, you don’t need good credit to qualify.
 Lenders offering car title loans won’t check your credit, income, or debt load — you just need a vehicle that you fully own.
 So if you need cash quickly, have bad credit, and own a car, a car title loan can be a helpful option.

 However, you should only take out a car title loan if you know that you have money coming within the next 30 days (or before the loan term ends).
 For example, if you’re in a bind and you need some extra cash in advance of your paycheck, an auto title loan is a great solution.